noureldien2021/Serverless-REST-API-with-DynamoDB-and-API-Gateway/README.md

 # Solution Overview

 **Description**
-Develop a serverless REST API using Amazon API Gateway, AWS Lambda, and DynamoDB to manage a simple to-do list or customer records.
+Develop a serverless REST API using Amazon API Gateway, AWS Lambda, and DynamoDB to manage a simple to-do list.
 The API allows users to create, read, update, and delete (CRUD) data without managing servers.

 **Key AWS Services Used**